codeface-io/SwiftObserver/README.md

 }
 ```

 A `Promise` is either fulfilled or not.
 When it is fulfilled it stays that way.
-When we receive a `Promise`, it might already be fulfilled and not change anymore.
-So, to avoid different usage mistakes, `Promise` is not directly `Observable`.
-Instead we call `whenFulfilled`, which starts an internal one-shot observation of the promise if the promise isn't yet fulfilled.
+When a function makes us a `Promise`, that promise might already be fulfilled and not change anymore.
+Also, only mapping transforms make sense on promises.
+So, to guard against misuse, `Promise` is **not directly `Observable`**.
+Instead we call `whenFulfilled` on it, which starts an internal one-shot observation of the promise if the promise isn't yet fulfilled.

 Typically, promises are shortlived objects that we don't hold on to.
 That works fine since an asynchronous function like `getID()` that returns a promise keeps that promise alive in order to fulfill it.
 So we get the promised value asynchronously without even holding the promise anywhere, and the promise as well as its internal observations get cleaned up automatically when the promise is fulfilled and dies.

 ### Receive It Again

-Sometimes, you want to do multiple things with an asynchronous result (long) after receiving it:
+Sometimes, we wanna do multiple things with an asynchronous result (long) after receiving it:

 ```swift
 let idPromise = getID()           // Promise<Int>